cderv/pandoc/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/cderv/pandoc/branch/main/graph/badge.svg?token=84QW1TDQPM)](https://codecov.io/gh/cderv/pandoc?branch=main)
 [![R-CMD-check](https://github.com/cderv/pandoc/workflows/R-CMD-check/badge.svg)](https://github.com/cderv/pandoc/actions)

 <!-- badges: end -->

-**pandoc** R package is currently an experimental package aiming mainly to help maintainers of R Markdown ecosystem.
+**pandoc** is currently an experimental R package primarily develop to help maintainers of R Markdown ecosystem.

-The R Markdown ecosystem is highly dependent on Pandoc
-<https://pandoc.org/> and it is designed to be as version independent as
-possible.
-R Markdown is best used with the latest Pandoc version but any **rmarkdown** package version should work with previous version, and new change in Pandoc should not break any rmarkdown features.
+Indeed, the R Markdown ecosystem is highly dependent on Pandoc (<https://pandoc.org/>) changes and it is designed to be as version independent as possible.
+R Markdown is best used with the latest Pandoc version but any **rmarkdown** package version should work with previous version of Pandoc, and new change in Pandoc should not break any **rmarkdown** features.

-This explain the needs to some more focused tooling to:
+This explains the needs for a more focused tooling to:

--   Install and manage several pandoc versions.
+-   Install and manage several Pandoc versions.
 This is useful for testing versions and comparing between them.
--   Call pandoc directly without the layers added by **rmarkdown**.
-This is useful for debugging or quickly iterating and finding where a bug could be.
+-   Call Pandoc’s command directly without the layers added by **rmarkdown**.
+This is useful for debugging or quickly iterating and finding where a bug comes from.
 -   Retrieve information from Pandoc directly.
 Each version comes with changes and some of them are included into the binary.
-Being able to retrieve those information and compare between version is also important to help maintain the user exposed tooling.
+Being able to retrieve those informationss and compare between versions is important to help maintain the user exposed tooling.

-This can also be useful to advanced developer that are working around pandoc through **rmarkdown** or not.
+This package can also be useful to advanced developers that are working around Pandoc through **rmarkdown** or not.

 ## Installation